Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 [^1]: `FrequenciesStylized` uses a custom set of handlebars to
     store the frequency info in a way that css styles can be easily applied without javascript.
-    This differs heavily from the `{frequencies}` marker provided by Yomichan.
+    This differs heavily from the `{frequencies}` helper provided by Yomichan.
     Mapping an existing field that stores frequencies using `{frequencies}` to `FrequenciesStylized`
     will result in **incorrect display of data**.